7rs/pages/src/content/blog/en/who-is-cbrnex.md

   My friends call me **"Manji"**, but I don't use it as a display name.
   Because **"Manji"** means bad symbol.
   However, It isn't used as a bad symbol in Japan, but as a map symbol for temples.
-  Japanese call that symbol "Harkenkreuz".
+  Japanese call nazi*m symbol "Harkenkreuz".

   Cbrne is a generic term for weapons and disasters, so probably "Cbrnex" doesn't have problems...